Demon Fighter

-Demon Fighter is a 1983 Taiwanese film written by Gu Long.
-The film was directed by Chang Peng-i and starring Adam Cheng and Brigitte Lin.
-Alternative release titles for the film include: Orchids of Midnight; Night Orchid; Thirteen Moon Sword; Lone Ninja Warrior and Faster Blade Poisonous Darts.
+Demon Fighter is a 1983 Taiwanese wuxia film adapted from the novel Wuye Lanhua of the Chu Liuxiang Series by Gu Long.
+Directed by Chang Peng-i, it starred Adam Cheng and Brigitte Lin.
+The film was also released under alternative titles such as Orchids of Midnight, Night Orchid, Thirteen Moon Sword, Lone Ninja Warrior, and Faster Blade Poisonous Darts.

+Synopsis

+Chu Liuxiang has vanished from the jianghu and is rumoured to be dead.
+A mysterious "Mr. Orchid" believes Chu Liuxiang is still alive and sets up an elaborate plot to draw him out of hiding.